felixtaljaard/My-CV/README.md

 **Fast Learner** - Able to adapt and learn new technologies quickly, having learned many different languages over the course of the bootcamp, from picking up Postgres SQL in a week, to creating a full stack web app using Handlebars the next.
-                I believe my musical background is very beneficial for this as it involves learning and then remembering huge amounts of information as quickly as possible.
+I believe my musical background is very beneficial for this as it involves learning, recalling and distilling multiple elements of information efficiently.
 I am also starting to programme music, which has helped me to learn to pick up new technologies quicker.

-**Creative** -     I have played Drums, Guitar and Bass for over 10 years and I am a huge fan of improvising, which improves both your leading and your listening skills, as well
-               as honing your skill to think in creative ways on the fly and not get flustered when things don't go perfectly.

-**Hard Worker** -  I learned to love working hard on a building site moving bricks and cement all day, as I enjoyed the exercise and getting the immediate satisfaction of seeing the results of my labour, as well as gaining valuable perspective on working life.
-                    This, too, is what I enjoyed about the bootcamp as it was very intense with so much information being thrown at you, and at times was overwhelming, but ultimately ignited my love for learning.
+**Hard Worker** - I like my work to have a purpose and a competitive edge.
+I developed my passion for hard work on a building site moving bricks and cement all day: I enjoyed the exercise and the immediate satisfaction of seeing the results of my labour.
+Also gained valuable perspective on working life.
+Similarly, I enjoyed the bootcamp.
+The learning environment was very intense.
+Having to manage so many new techniques and information being thrown at you was sometimes daunting, but this reinforced ignited my passion to learn.

+**Creative** -  I play Drums, Guitar and Bass and particularly enjoy improvising.
+This requires both leading and listening skills, and combines being creative when ad-libbing, whilst not getting flustered if things don't go perfectly.

 ### <a name="education">Education</a>